 Two of the executive producers reflect where Oppenheimer is coming from.
 One is Werner Herzog, who as much as I admire him, has a tendency to gravitate toward subjects who are outside of society’s norms.
 In one case, this has led him to direct a film lionizing an American jet pilot of German ancestry who was captured by the Vietnamese after his plane was shot down.
 In my view, this was a questionable choice of a “hero” even if it made for a fascinating character study.

-Even more questionably, Errol Morris’s role as the other executive director brings to mind his documentary on Robert McNamara where the mass murderer was allowed to shed crocodile tears on camera.
+Even more questionably, Errol Morris’s role as the other executive producer brings to mind his documentary on Robert McNamara where the mass murderer was allowed to shed crocodile tears on camera.
 In contrast to McNamara, the killers of Oppenheimer’s film make jokes about what they did and are utterly unrepentant.
 At one point, one of the killers makes the same observation I once heard from Ward Churchill, namely that the winners of a war—such as they were—do not have to pay for their crimes.

 Turning to the question of fact versus fiction, there’s something about “Act of Killing” that does not pass the smell test.
 The reenactment scenes are so poorly acted and scripted that anybody taking part in them would probably be winking to himself the whole time.
 The project would have made Ed Wood look like Orson Welles.
 I strongly suspect that the killers were in on the deception and went along with it anyhow.
 They had nothing to lose, especially from a Western imperialism that shares James Reston’s assessment that the killings were a good thing.